 As a personality on The Rock of the Rockies, I was involved with popular bands, introducing some at concerts or somehow connected.

 They included Jimmy Buffett, The Eagles, Neil Diamond, Michael Murphy, Doc Severson with the Denver Symphony, Seals & Crofts, America and Carol King.
-Then there were the Four Tops Johnny Rivers; Tina Turner and Dionne Warrick at the Complex, Denver Cow Palace, Red Rocks, and other venues.
+Then there were the Four Tops, Johnny Rivers, Tina Turner and Dionne Warrick at the Complex, Denver’s Cow Palace, Red Rocks, and other venues.
 Don’t forget The Captain & Tennille with Muskrat Love; one of the worst songs of 1976?
-Guess I don’t know my audience very well, it went Gold.
+Guess I didn’t know my audience as well as I thought, it went Gold.

 As of me mugging with celebrities, I didn’t think you needed to see that many pictures of yours truly.
 I may appreciate their music or acting, but after congregating with plenty of luminaries or famous people, they are just not a big deal to me.
 There could also be issues with publishing celebrity photos (in a book potentially for sale) even though they are public figures, I would probably need a release.
-I don’t have such pictures hanging on the wall of my study either.
+I don’t have such pictures hanging on the wall of my ego room either.